Team members

 Known by many names, Te Matua, Te Aliki, or simply Old Man Kaveia, Kruso Kahia Kaveia was born at Kahula, Taumako; the birthplace as his ancestral father, Polynesian culture hero, Lata.
 A voyager from the age of 8, and having learned navigation from his father, Kaveia sailed the Santa Cruz Group for twenty years during an era when many voyaging canoes were confiscated by missionary and colonial authorities.
 Kaveia was Mate on a trading scow that ranged between northern Santa Cruz Islands and Port Vila, Vanuatu during the early 40’s through WWII.
 In 1980 he led building a TePuke and navigated from Taumako to the western border of Solomon Islands.
 For many years, Te Aliki Kaveia was the last able-bodied link to the voyaging culture of the Duff and Reef Islands Polynesians.
 In 1993 he recruited Dr. George’s help to realize his plan to teach a new generation how to build and sail voyaging canoes using the ancient methods.
 He passed away in 2009 at the estimated age 98.

 Te Aliki Jonas learned to build voyaging canoes from his father and uncles.
 Jonas was foreman for Kaveia in building TePuke and Te Alo Lili designs, and practiced steering and seagoing with him on various voyages.
-Jonas became Captain of voyages and teaching after Kaveia died, and Jonas leads the Vaka Valo Association in training more crew and taking longer voyages.
-Jonas is over 85 years old and trying his best to lead and teach for as long as he can.
-His ready sense of humor is greatly appreciated by all.
-Jonas and his wife, Janet Longomaha, raised 4 sons, all of whom are remarkable community leaders.
-Dixon and Ambrose have crewed on several voyages of TePuke and TeAlo Lili canoes.
-Jonas’ grandmother was the mother of 3 children who went away to school in Vanuatu almost 70 years ago, and no one ever saw them again.
-Despite years of delays because of climate change, Jonas wants Vaka Valo Association to sail to Vanuatu to see their long-lost cousins before they die.
-Jonas has been nominated for the Lifetime Achievement Award of Pasifika Renaissance on Facebook.
+Te Aliki Holani became Captain of voyages and teaching after Kaveia died.
+Te Aliki Holani led in training more crew and taking longer voyages.
+In his late 80Ê»s he tried his best to lead and teach.
+His ready sense of humor was greatly appreciated by all.
+Jonas and his wife, Janet Longomaha, raised 4 sons.
+Dixon and Ambrose crewed on voyages of TePuke and TeAlo Lili Holau canoes.
+Jonas’ grandmother was the mother of 3 children who went away to school in Vanuatu almost 70 years ago, and Jonas never saw them again.
+Despite years of delays because of climate change Jonas wanted Holau Vaka Taumako Association to sail to Vanuatu to reunite with their long-lost family members who went there in the 1960Ê»s.
+Te Aliki Holani was awarded the Lifetime Achievement Award of Pasifika Renaissance on Facebook.

 Captain Luke Vaikawi

-Executive Director of Vaka Valo Association and Holau Vaka Taumako Association.
-Captain
+Executive Director of Holau Vaka Taumako Association.
+Captain.

 Marianne “Mimi” George, Ph.D

 Dr. Mimi George is an anthropologist, sailor, and writer specialized in voyaging cultures.
 She documented voyaging traditions of islanders in New Ireland, Papua New Guinea, Siberian Yupik Eskimos in Alaska and USSR.
-Her research voyages included using ancient polar technology, and 19th century European technique of wintering-over by freezing a sailboat in the sea-ice of Antarctica.
+Her research voyages included use of ancient polar technology, and the 19th century European technique of wintering-over by freezing a sailboat in the sea-ice of Antarctica.
 She supports building vessels and making voyages using ancient technology, materials, tools, and navigation methods..
 While Te Aliki Kaveia was alive, Mimi made 25 inter-island voyages in the Santa Cruz Islands, and one voyage from Duffs through Vanuatu, with him navigating or following his sailing directions.
-She helped KaveiaÊ»s grandchildren create films as Kaveia requested (We, the Voyagers: LataÊ»s Children), wrote articles about KaveiaÊ»s teachings, and aims to complete the book “Sailing with Lata” in 2021.
+She helped KaveiaÊ»s grandchildren create films as Kaveia requested (We, the Voyagers: LataÊ»s Children), wrote articles about KaveiaÊ»s teachings, and since 2022 consulted with HVTA and other group working to revive education of youth in ancestral voyaging knowledge and culture.
+George now aims to complete the book “Sailing with Lata” in 2026.

 Heu’ionalani "Meph" Wyeth